 David Hart QC

-His environmental work covers the whole range of issues - litigious, regulatory, planning, public law and transactional work – over all subject areas including water (Cambridge Water), waste (SRM), air (Coalite), odour (Dobson), noise (Dennis, Watson), and windfarms (Macarthur).
+His environmental work covers the whole range of issues - litigious, regulatory, planning, public law, criminal and transactional work – over all subject areas including water (Cambridge Water), waste (SRM, REPIC), air (Coalite), odour (Dobson), noise (Dennis, Watson), fishing (cockles, polluted trout streams, and Mott about salmon licences), windfarms (Macarthur and public inquiry).
 He also has a wide contaminated land practice, including two leading appeals (Sevenoaks and Sandridge).
 He has appeared in courts at all levels, including the European Court of Justice (Bromley) and House of Lords (Cambridge Water, UU), and Supreme Court (E).
+He also appears in the criminal courts on environmental matters.

 His professional negligence work has involved lawyers (Morgan v.
-Mace & Jones, on planning advice) and construction professionals, as well as planning and environmental consultants (Chatham Dock).
-He is frequently instructed on insurance policy issues in the professional indemnity and environmental insurance contexts.
+Mace & Jones, on planning advice, and more generally solicitors giving planning and environmental advice) and construction professionals, as well as planning and environmental consultants (Chatham Dock).
+He is instructed on insurance policy issues in the professional indemnity and environmental insurance contexts.

 His construction law work has concerned landfill sites, nuclear and other power stations, and Mechanical and Electrical disputes.

 The mainstay of his healthcare work is clinical negligence.
-He has acted in many cerebral palsy cases over the last 20 years.
+He has acted in many cerebral palsy cases over the last 25 years.
 He has also appeared for healthcare professionals in various disciplinary tribunals, and in the Alder Hey and Nationwide Organ Retention Litigation.
-He acted for the CQC in the Francis Inquiry.
+He acted for the CQC in the Francis Inquiry and for Sellafield Ltd in the Redfern Inquiry into the retention of tissue samples in the nuclear industry.
+He regularly appears at inquests.

 David Hart QC is particularly recommended for his work on cerebral palsy cases, and combines his clinical negligence work with a strong environmental practice.
 (Chambers and Partners 2013)